 - Support schools and families in resolving concerns that affect students in K-12 public schools in Washington State

-- Provide information and trainings to community stakeholders about best practices to reduce the opportunity gap
+- Provide information and trainings to families and community stakeholders about best practices to reduce the opportunity gap

 - Serve as a valued policy partner on state committees that help to improve equity and access